Logius-standaarden/fsc-core/draft-fsc-core-00.md

 Outways are forward proxies that discover Services in the Group via the Directory and route outgoing connections to Inways.
 Managers negotiate Contracts between Peers.
 Managers provide access tokens to Outways which contain the authorization to connect a Service.
+The address of an Inway offering a Service is contained in the access token.
 Inways authorize connection attempts by validating access tokens.
-Routing information for the Services in the Group can be requested from the Directory.
+Services in the Group can be discovered through the Directory.
 The address of Managers of Peers can be requested from the Directory.
-The address of an Inway offering a Service can be requested from the Manager of the Peer offering the Service.

 To connect to a Service, the Peer needs a Contract with a ServiceConnectionGrant that specifies the connection.
 The FSC Core specification describes how Contracts are created, accepted, rejected and revoked.
-Once an authorization to connect is granted through a Contract, a connection from HTTP Client to HTTP Service will be authorized everytime an HTTP request to the HTTPS service is made.
+Once an authorization to connect is granted through a Contract, a connection from HTTP Client to HTTP Service will be authorized everytime an HTTP request to the Service is made.

 FSC Core specifies the basics for setting up and managing connections in a Group.
 It is **RECOMMENDED** to use FSC Core with the following extensions, each specified in a dedicated RFC:

-- [FSC Delegation](delegation/README.md), to delegate the right to connect to a service
+- [FSC Delegation](delegation/README.md), to delegate the right to connect to a service.
+- [FSC Logging](logging/README.md), keep a log of requests to Services.

 ### Use cases

 A typical use case is a cooperation of many organizations that use APIs to exchange data or provide other business services to each other.

-Organizations can participate in multiple FSC Groups at the same time.
+Organizations can participate in multiple Groups at the same time.
-Codes for participating in multiple FCS Groups could be the use of different environments for production and test deployments or when participating in different ecosystems like health industry and government industry.
+Reasons for participating in multiple Groups could be the use of different environments for production and test deployments or when participating in different ecosystems like health industry and government industry.

 An organization can offer the same API in multiple Groups.
 When doing so, the organization will be a Peer in every Group, and define the API as a Service in the Directory of each Group using a different Inway for each Group.